 Managing large back-end queries is also easier because your front-end code doesn’t have to figure out what’s changed in the data.
 Just pass the new data to the chart component and it takes care of the rest.

 Layouts are essential for untangling and understanding any network.
 The way we think about layouts is very different in a state-driven application.

 In the imperative model, a layout is an action triggered either by the application or by the user telling it to ‘run a layout’.

 In a state-driven application, a layout is instead a mode.
-As data is added or removed, the chart works to maintain the look of the layout, whether it is a complex force-directed layout or hierarchy data displayed with the sequential layout.
+As data is added or removed, the chart works to maintain the look of the layout, whether it’s a force-directed layout or hierarchy data displayed with the sequential layout.

 Whenever I talk to people about graph visualization, one question usually comes up: “Can I see all of my data on the screen at once?”.